How to Apply

-In order to gain admission to the School of Music, you must also be accepted by the university; acceptance for one does not guarantee acceptance for the other.
-Select your audition date on the School of Music Application.
+To gain admission to the School of Music, you must also be accepted by the university; acceptance for one does not guarantee acceptance for the other.
+Submit your video recorded audition via the School of Music Application.

-Note: The School of Music application requires attachment of a few specific materials such as two letters of recommendation, a short essay, and a repertoire list.
+Note: The School of Music application requires attachment of a few specific materials such as two letters of recommendation, a short essay, a repertoire list, and a video recorded audition.
 Details are listed on the application.

-We highly recommend completing the FAFSA and CSS Profile.
-To be considered for all possible scholarship and financial aid opportunities, undergraduates must complete both of these applications.
-You may complete them before you get accepted or audition. (the earlier you complete these applications, the better).
+We highly recommend completing the FAFSA and CSS Profile; to be considered for all possible scholarship and financial aid opportunities, undergraduates must complete both.
+You may complete them before you get accepted or audition (the earlier you complete these applications, the better).
 We recommend completing before February 1 for those wanting to begin school in the Fall.

 Please note the additional requirements for the following programs: